 Properly built business apps can streamline virtually any business process.
-As a result, requests for mobile apps will continue to accelerate in companies, as business lines look to improve efficiency and reduce costs.
+As a result, requests for mobile apps will accelerate in companies, as business managers seek to improve efficiency and cut costs.

 Demand for Apps is Outpacing Development